Book of Centuries – Why Use One?

 Don’t Start A Book Of Centuries Too Early

 I started a Book of Centuries when my kids were young (around 7).
 I’ve since found out that Charlotte Mason started the Book of Centuries when children were around 10.
 I was a little too fastidious about it and it sometimes (often) took the fun factor out of the experience (for the very little ones).
-Two years ago I put them away as we were mostly doing Australian history and we weren’t using them properly.
+After a while, I put them away as we were mostly doing Australian history and we weren’t using them properly.

 Our First Book of Centuries

 I pulled them out of the shed a few years later.
 And we began again with Ancient history – this time doing some Chinese history.
 My kids did enjoy looking at their old work.
 I’m so glad I didn’t throw them out.
 I can see the great value of keeping these books going.
 My daughter was very impressed with her drawings from when she was 7.
 She wasn’t at all embarrassed by her childish sketches.

 A Timeline Folder is a simple timeline.
 You can stick these charts to a wall or fold them away for easy storage.
 These are made using clip-art , a manilla folder and our dates are taken from the James Usshers’s world history chronology and Child’s History of the World.

 To make your Timeline Folder you will need an A4 Manila Folder, a pencil and a ruler.
 And some timeline figures.

 My Homeschool has pre-done timeline figures for Grades 2 – 4.